-Note: Genesys recommends that you use Linux when deploying an external Cassandra cluster.
+Note: Genesys recommends that you use Linux when deploying external Cassandra and Elasticsearch clusters.
+Cassandra nodes could be collocated on the same host with Elasticsearch nodes.

 Note: You must synchronize the time on all hosts that contain Cassandra nodes.
 Failure to do this may lead to problems with removing data by TTL.